hugofloresgarcia/unsound-juce/wham_todos.md

 # WhAM TODOs by Difficulty

-## Minor Changes
+## Minor Changes _(✅ Completed)_

-### Mic icon
-Right now it is "m..." which is weird.
-Can we just use an actual microphone icon instead?
-We can move it next to the Level slider, which is going to be cleared up.

-### "record" should be "input" above the "output"
+- Mic icon now uses the mic graphic next to the level slider.
-This is referring to each track, at the top right above the tape control knobs.
+- “record” label renamed to “input” everywhere above the tape controls.

-### Remove "These knobs feed VampNet's advanced controls" text in Model Params
+- Removed the redundant “These knobs feed VampNet's advanced controls” copy.
-It's redundant.

-### Rename "MIDI Learn" to "Midi Bind"
-It's just a better name.
-Do this everywhere.
-Rename "Clear MIDI Mapping" to "Unbind".

-### Give the .exe the icon from Assets/wham.png
+- Rebranded “MIDI Learn” → “Midi Bind” and “Clear MIDI Mapping” → “Unbind”.
+- Windows build now ships with the `Assets/wham.png` application icon.

 ## Medium Changes

 #### QA baseline
 Let's add some unit tests for the basic functionality.
 In particular, before implementing the following many features.
 In addition to unit tests, you can create a Markdown with GUI tests which I will carry out for you after you make the following changes (let's do the tests one feature at a time to make sure we're not diverging too much at once from the current version, which works well.)

-### Load input from file
+### Load input from file _(✅ Completed)_
+Tracks can import audio into their input buffers via the new “load input” button (also used by session save/load).

 ### Different colors for each track
 That way we can color code the controller with corresponding play buttons.